Welcome to Elephant Notes . . . our periodic take on some of the ideas, issues, and news impacting parents, children, and reading.

 Jean De Brunhoff

 Literature’s most beloved elephant comes to life in this classic, inspiring tale.
 After his mother is killed by a hunter, Barbar escapes to the city where he finds a new friend, Old Lady.
 Later on, with his cousins, he returns to the great forest to be crowned King of the Elephants.
 We love this book because it carries a powerful message of never giving up and being kind and compassionate no matter what.
 And, of course, we are fans of any and all elephant books.
-To check out our favorite children’s books about elephants, read our list here.
+Check out our favorite children’s books about elephants.

 Nonfiction Children’s Books about Animals